June 21, 2019 | Updated: February 11, 2022

 That depends on the space available and the lifestyle of each individual.
 However here below we have collected the classic kitchen layout ideas and options one of which will be right for your space.

 The worktop is configured like a U with wall cabinets above and below.
-The sink is usually placed in an external wall with a window above.
-The typical triangular layout works extremely well with this configuration and also represents an optimum use of space.
+The sink is typically installed against an exterior wall, with a window above.

-Recently, the kitchen island is becoming increasingly popular, the beauty of this approach is that the island provides additional storage and worktop space.
+Recently, the kitchen island is becoming increasingly popular.
+The beauty of this approach is that the island provides additional storage and worktop space.
 It can also be used as an informal dining table with high stools.
 Usually, the worktop is 900mm above ground level.
-A minimum of 1100mm should be allowed for between the island and any adjacent linear kitchen elements, for opening appliance and cabinets and allowing more than one cook to work side by side.
-If the hob is included in the island adequate ventilation and extraction is crucial.